bjornandreaaslund/TDT17_mini_project/README.md

 # TDT17 mini project
 Object detection from LiDAR data.
 The project is a part of the class TDT17 at NTNU.
-This repository is only to show how we solved this task.
+This repository is only to show how we solved this task, and not meant to be executeable.

 ## Structure